shibatch/oomstaller/README.md

 If the amount of available memory falls below the specified value, it is assumed that swap thrashing is occurring.

+`--uid <uid>`                           default: the UID of the process

+When oomstaller is executed inside a fakeroot environment, the real UID has to be provided to work correctly.

 ### Tips